Rostlab/SNAP2/README.md

 ```

 ## HOWTO configure the tool
 There is a config file, containing all necessary data in `/usr/share/snap2/snap2rc.default`.
-Copy that file to your homefolder and chang its contents to adjust the settings.
+Copy that file to your homefolder and change its contents to adjust the settings.

 ```
 cp /usr/share/snap2/snap2rc.default ~/.snap2rc